StagPython/StagPy/README.rst

     cd StagPy
     make

+The version installed in the virtual environment points directly towards the source files.
+It means that you don't need to run ``make`` again for your changes to the source files to be taken into account.

 A soft link named ``stagpy-git`` is created in your ``~/bin`` directory, allowing you to launch the development version of StagPy directly by running ``stagpy-git`` in a terminal (provided that ``~/bin`` is in your ``PATH``